Peak Climbing in Nepal

 Best Season: Spring and Autumn

 Chulu East Climb is more technical and much more Difficult.
-But people choose this peak to climb for more adventures and to take a risk challenging.
-Chulu East demands prior mountaineering experience. it offers stunning views of Annapurna II, Annapurna III, Annapurna IV, Tilicho Peak, Manaslu, and Dhaulagiri.
+But people choose this peak to climb for more adventures and to take a challenging risk.
+Chulu East demands prior mountaineering experience.
+It offers stunning views of Annapurna II, Annapurna III, Annapurna IV, Tilicho Peak,

 Location: Annapurna Region